wissalalayashi/portfolio/README.md

 ---

 ## 📘 About
-I create clear, engaging **scientific illustrations and animations** to make complex STEM concepts accessible for students, educators, and publishers.
-Special focus: **semiconductors, photovoltaics, display technologies, and microfabrication processes.**
+I create clear, engaging scientific illustrations and animations that make complex STEM concepts accessible for students, educators, and publishers.
+My work focuses on semiconductors, photovoltaics, display technologies, and microfabrication processes, with the goal of supporting high-quality STEM teaching and learning through accurate, visually intuitive content.

 ---